Flexible Dieting Macro Calculator

 Too much physical activity combined with low calories could lead to muscle catabolism (breakdown of muscle fiber).
 This is not a good thing, and can actually stall your weight loss, so eat up!

-If you need some inspiration, check out these incredible transformation stories of from people who used counting macros to reach their goals and get started with flexible dieting or IIFYM today.
+If you need some inspiration, check out these incredible transformation stories of from people who used counting macros to reach their goals.

 - Mifflin, M. D., St Jeor, S. T., Hill, L. A., Scott, B. J., Daugherty, S. A., & Koh, Y. O. (1990).
 A new predictive equation for resting energy expenditure in healthy individuals.
 The American Journal of Clinical Nutrition, 51 (2), 241-247.
 Link